 Interleukin-18 (IL-18) which is also referred to as interferon-gamma-inducing factor (IGIF) and is a non-glycosylated 24 kDa polypeptide which is known to lack any classical signal sequence.
 IL-18 is a cytokine which is member of the IL-1 superfamily and is primarily produced by macrophages and many other cells.
 Interleukin-18 is synthesized as a bio-inactive pro-peptide which then undergoes proteolytic cleavage by either caspase enzymes or interleukin-1 beta converting enzyme (ICE) in order to generate a mature 18 kDa bioactive molecule.
 IL-18 is a recently identified cytokine that has the ability to modulate both T helper type 1 (Th1) and Th2 responses.

-The minimum detection sensitivity level of interleukin-18 (IL-18) using this human interleukin-18 ELISA kit was approximately 1.0 pg/ml.
-The dynamic assay range for this kit is 15.6 – 1,000 pg/ml.
+The minimum detection sensitivity level of IL-18 using current human interleukin-18 ELISA kit was approximately 1.0 pg/ml.
+The dynamic range for this assay is 15.6 – 1,000 pg/ml.

 - Interleukin-18: recent advances.
 Curr Opin Hematol.
 (2004) 11 (6): 405-10.
 Review.
 Reddy P.

 - IL-18: a new player in immunotherapy for age-related macular degeneration?
 Expert Rev Clin Immunol.
 (2014) 10 (10): 1273-5.
 Review.
 Campbell M., et al.

 - Interleukin-18, more than a Th1 cytokine.
 Semin Immunol.
 (2013) 25 (6): 439-48.
 Review.
 Novick D., et al.